E-Doggo/dh-notes-server/README.md

 - For a full tutorial on how to interact with the server please visit [this video](https://google.com) or select the route /api when running the server locally

+- The database tables and relations are available [here](https://google.com)

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).